MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 1. Navigate to the **Program.cs** file.

-1. Add the following code under the **Import plugins to the kernel**:
+1. Add the following code under the comment **Import plugins to the kernel**:

     ```c#
     // Import plugins to the kernel